I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdftimer/nf-wdftimer-wdftimergetparentobject.md

 For more information about framework timer objects, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-timers">Using Timers</a>.

-The following code example shows now an <a href="https://msdn.microsoft.com/abe15fd9-620e-4c24-9a82-32d20a7e49cc">EvtTimerFunc</a> callback function can obtain a timer object's parent.
-In this example, the driver previously specified that the timer object's parent is a queue object.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |